Hornchurch tube station: History

-Steam era

-The original 1854 route of the London, Tilbury and Southend Railway passed through the south of the parish of Hornchurch near the River Thames without stopping; the nearest station was at Rainham.
-Between 1885 and 1888 a new route authorised as the Barking and Pitsea Railway was constructed, that provided a direct service from Fenchurch Street to Southend, avoiding Tilbury.
-The station at Hornchurch opened on 1 May 1885; the next station to the east was Upminster and to the west was Dagenham.
-The Whitechapel and Bow Railway opened in 1902 and allowed through services of the Metropolitan District Railway to operate as far as Upminster.
-The District Railway converted to electric trains in 1905 and services were lost at Hornchurch as they were cut back to East Ham.
-The London, Tilbury and Southend Railway was purchased by the Midland Railway in 1912 and was amalgamated into the London, Midland and Scottish Railway on 1 January 1923.
+The original 1854 route of the London, Tilbury and Southend Railway (LTSR) passed through the south of the parish of Hornchurch near the River Thames without stopping; the nearest station was at Rainham.
+Between 1885 and 1888 a new route authorised as the Barking and Pitsea Railway was constructed.
+It provided a direct service from Fenchurch Street to Southend, avoiding Tilbury.
+The George Hopkins designed station at Hornchurch opened with the first section of the new line to Upminster on 1 May 1885.
+Through service to Southend commenced on 1 June 1888.
+The Whitechapel and Bow Railway opened on 2 June 1902 and allowed through services of the District Railway to operate as far as Upminster.
+The District converted to electric trains on 30 September 1905 and services were cut back to East Ham.
+The LTSR was purchased by the Midland Railway in 1912.
+It was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.

-Underground electric

-The District Railway electric service was extended east from East Ham to Barking in 1908.
+Hornchurch was served by regular daily District/LTSR through trains from June 1912 to September 1932, changing from electric District to steam LTSR locomotives at Barking.
 Delayed by World War I, an additional pair of electrified fourth rail tracks were extended by the London, Midland and Scottish Railway to Upminster and services of the District resumed at Hornchurch in 1932.
 To coincide with the introduction of electric services, the station was rebuilt with two additional platforms and a new ticket office spanning the tracks facing onto Station Lane.
+The goods yard was moved from the north to the south of the station to accommodate the new slow lines.
+The station was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
+Electric train service was initially a train every 10 minutes at peak times and every 20 minutes off-peak.

-The Metropolitan District Railway amalgamated with several other transport concerns to form London Transport in 1933, and became known as the District line.
+The District Railway was incorporated into London Transport in 1933, and became known as the District line.
 A new station at Upminster Bridge became the next station to the east in 1934 and Elm Park was added to the west in 1935.
 The 1947 timetable shows only a few services a day provided by the London, Midland and Scottish Railway and a frequent service provided by the District.

-British Railways

-After nationalisation of the railways in 1948 management of the station passed to British Railways.
-The remaining Fenchurch Street–Southend services were withdrawn in 1962 when the route was electrified with overhead lines.
+After nationalisation of the railways in 1948, management of the station passed to British Railways.
+The remaining Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
 Barking station was reconfigured to provide cross-platform interchange between District line and Fenchurch Street services.
-The continued management of the station by an organisation now providing none of the services became more of an anomaly and in 1969 ownership transferred to the London Underground which came under the authority of the London Transport Executive of the Greater London Council.
+British Rail continued to manage the station despite providing none of the services and on 1 January 1969 ownership transferred to the London Underground.